New Brunswick

 Morning:

-Travel to Fundy National Park for in-depth guided walks along trails such as Caribou Plains and Dickson Falls.
-Stroll through upland forests and river valleys as your instructors interpret the Acadian forest ecosystem, highlighting dominant tree species, forest succession, and the ways climate and geology shape plant communities.
-Discover how glaciation sculpted the landscape and how water continues to shape it, from moss-lined streams to cascading waterfalls.
+We’ll travel by motorcoach to Fundy National Park for in-depth guided walks along trails such as Caribou Plains and Dickson Falls.
+Stroll through upland forests and river valleys as our instructors interpret the Acadian forest ecosystem, highlighting dominant tree species, forest succession, and the ways climate and geology shape plant communities.
+We’ll discover how glaciation sculpted the landscape and how water continues to shape it, from moss-lined streams to cascading waterfalls.

 Lunch: